 2. My loving wife.
 She’s my best friend.
 She’s seen my best and my worst and keeps being my biggest supporter.

-5. My calling.
+4. My calling.
 I work for Jesus.
 How cool is that?
-I ran from it for years…but it’s the best “career” I’ve ever had.
+I ran from it for years – but it’s the best “career” I’ve ever had.
 And, I’ve had several.

 6. Family and friends.
-Cheryl and I are so blessed with amazing families…with low or no drama.
-We have friends we can call upon at any time day or night.
+Cheryl and I are so blessed with amazing families – with low or no drama.
+We have friends we can call upon at any time day or night – who aren’t our friends because of our positions or for information or any other reason other than to be our friends.
 The greatest asset of our married life together is people.

 7. The staff and people of Immanuel Baptist.
-Nearing a year and a half with them, I can honestly say we’ve met some of the most loving, supportive people we’ve ever known.
-We’ve already made friends for life.
+After three years, I can honestly say we’ve met some of the most loving, supportive people we’ve ever known.
+Our staff are our friends.
+I love being around people I truly enjoy, who believe in me as I believe in them.
+We’ve made friends for life.

 9. The city of Lexington.
-We adopted our new home quickly.
-It’s our mission field, and that’s what missionaries do.
+We adopted the city as home quickly.
+I wear a lot of Kentucky blue.
+It’s our mission field, and, I believe, this is what missionaries do.
 We love the sports, exploring the many restaurants, the neighborhoods, and especially the people.
+We are here to serve!
 What a lovely place to live!

 10. The future.
 I look around the world today and see a lot of darkness.
 But, this year, I’m thankful, as always, that I serve a risen Savior.
-That makes every morning new with His mercies and grace.
-I’m grateful the days ahead are bright…because He is my light.
-(Cheesy…maybe…but always true.)
+This truth makes every morning new with His mercies and grace.
+I’m grateful the days ahead are bright – because He is my light.
+(Cheesy – maybe – but always true.)